Who is Security Credit Systems?

 - Security Credit Systems, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Security Credit Systems must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Security Credit Systems must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Politely tell Security Credit Systems it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
+Ask for a letter with details about the original debt, then hang up.
 If they keep calling, send them a cease & desist letter.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make SCS go away.
+You can do things on your terms, but ignoring the situation will not make Security Credit Systems go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.